vanesascode/git-cheatsheet/README.md

 - Switching branches: You can use git checkout <branch-name> to switch to a different branch in your repository.
 This will update your working directory to reflect the state of the selected branch (see below)

-- Creating and switching to a new branch: You can use git checkout -b <new-branch-name> to create a new branch and switch to it in one command.
+- Creating and switching to a new branch: You can use git checkout -b <new-branch-name> to create a new branch and switch to it in one command. (see below)

 - Discarding local changes: If you want to discard the changes made to a specific file or the entire working directory, you can use git checkout -- <file> or git checkout -- . respectively.
-This will restore the file(s) to the state of the last commit.
+This will restore the file(s) to the state of the last commit. (see below)

 - Restoring files from a specific commit: You can use git checkout <commit-hash> -- <file> to restore a specific file from a previous commit.
 This will replace the current version of the file with the version from the specified commit.

 Please note that git checkout can be a powerful command that modifies your working directory.
 It's important to use it with caution, as it can discard or overwrite changes.

+### 🔷`git checkout -- .`

+It will remove all the changes you made to your code since the latest commit, so carefull.

+### 🔷`git checkout -- config.js`

+It will remove all the changes you made to the file 'config.js' since the latest commit, so carefull.

+### 🔷`git checkout cc0bd4098113a591acbbff63e6af55b08807e0d9`

+It will take you to a specific commit, using its commit 'hash'.
+However, if you make changes and commit them from here, you'll end up adding a new branch.

+### 🔷`git checkout cc0bd4098113a591acbbff63e6af55b08807e0d9 .`

+It will take you to a specific commit, using its commit 'hash', but in this case, if you commit it, this will be the latest commit without creating another branch (always check with `git log --all --graph`) You can also subtitute the dot `.` by a particular file or folder.

 ### 🔷`git branch`